RFK crankshaft production systems

 Camshaft machining – often directly from round material – requires the highest possible stock removal rate to be cost efficient.
 This places the toughest demands on the machining operation.
 HELLER RFN camshaft production systems put you on the safe side: you produce with high accuracy for optimal part costs.

-• in order to withstand cutting forces, workpieces are clamped and supported by two hydraulic clamping chucks with electrically synchronized rotation and by one or two additional steady rests which can be positioned using NC programming
+- to absorb cutting forces, workpieces are clamped and supported by two hydraulic clamping chucks with electrically synchronised rotation and by one or two additional steady rests which can be positioned using NC programming

-• machining using one or two milling units is possible
+- enables machining using one or two milling units

-• machining of cam profiles and chamfers in one operation is feasible
+- allows machining of cam profiles and chamfers in a single operation

-• radial alignment by means of bore or groove is possible
+- allows radial alignment by means of bore or groove

-• high precision of machined contours makes rough grinding obsolete
+- high precision of machined contours eliminates the need for rough grinding

 The following features can be machined (also in combination): cam profiles made of cast and forged camshafts, cam profiles made of bar stock, cam profiles with circumferential chamfers/profiles, cam interspaces (special application)